Skip to main content

 This means the download is silently failing in the background.
 Click on Manage Downloads at the bottom of the Steam client window to see what error you're actually getting, then follow the matching fix below.

-Your SteamTools version is outdated.
-To update SteamTools, copy the line below:
+All of these usually mean your SteamTools version is outdated.
+To update it, copy the line below:

 open PowerShell as administrator, paste the line you've copied and press Enter.